pytest-dev/pytest-splinter/README.rst

     clean the cookies for each domain.

 * splinter_headless
-    Run Chrome in headless mode.
-As the writing of this (2017-07), available only in unreleased Splinter master version.
+    Run Chrome or Firefox in headless mode.
     Defaults to false.

 Command-line options